gorse-io/docs/src/chapter_3.md

 - **Prometheus** scrapes metrics from Gorse nodes.
 - **Grafana** visualizes logs from **Loki** and metrics from **Prometheus** in dashboards.

-[Section 3.1](ch03-01-logging.md) introduces how to monitor logs from Gorse recommender system.
-[Section 3.2](ch03-02-metrics.md) shows how to monitoring metrics exported by Gorse.
+[Section 3.1 Log Monitoring](ch03-01-logging.md) introduces how to monitor logs from Gorse recommender system.
+[Section 3.2 Metrics Monitoring](ch03-02-metrics.md) shows how to monitoring metrics exported by Gorse.

 <img src="img/ch3/monitoring.png" width="600">